lmansfieldPC/iOSAppDevelopment/lab14_using_structs_in_an_app.md

 You can choose to use the application providing in Class Notes 9 as the starter code OR It would be good practice to start your app from scratch.

-Your app must be aesthetically pleasing, easy to user, and use Structs for each animal type.
+Your app must be aesthetically pleasing, easy to use, and use Structs for each animal type.